 How do I keep up with new tax law changes?

-Keeping up with tax law changes is imperative for both new and experienced preparers.
-As a result, most preparers invest some time each day checking on any IRS changes, technical corrections, or any other state or local changes that might impact their business.
+It is imperative for both new and experienced preparers to keep up with tax law changes.
+As a result, most preparers invest some time each day checking on IRS changes, technical corrections, or any other state or local changes that might impact their business.

-An excellent first stop is the IRS website, which is full of publications and instructions that will help new and experienced preparers navigate changes to the tax code, as well as commonly asked questions and other useful tips.
+An excellent first stop is the IRS website, which is full of publications and instructions to help new and experienced preparers navigate changes to the tax code, as well as commonly asked questions and other useful tips.

 Alternatively, if you’re on a tight budget, a few well-chosen tax books may be sufficient to begin with.